Router Customization and Debugging (Traefik)¶

 DDEV’s router plays an important role in its container architecture, receiving HTTP and HTTPS traffic for requests like *.ddev.site

-and delivering them to the relevant project’s web container.
+and delivering them to the appropriate project’s web container.

 Traefik Configuration¶

 Before continuing, it’s important to note that very few users ever experiment with custom Traefik configuration.
 This is an advanced topic, and the vast majority of users never need to know anything about it, as DDEV generates all the necessary configuration.
-An understanding of Traefik configuration is required.
+In general you don’t need to understand Traefik configuration.

-You can fully customize the router’s Traefik configuration.
-(DDEV uses the Traefik v2
+However, you can fully customize the router’s Traefik configuration.
+(DDEV uses the Traefik v3

 All Traefik configuration uses the file provider, not the Docker provider.
 Even though the Traefik daemon itself is running inside the ddev-router